 There are also petroglyphs dating back to about 10,000 years ago.
 Visitors can enjoy hiking trails, rock climbing adventures, or just leisurely walks through the park to take in all its beauty.

-- Take the guided tour in a Tour Trekker specifically designed for sightseeing and exploring off-road.
+- Take the guided tour specifically designed for sightseeing and exploring off-road.
 See the best of the Valley of Fire including Rainbow Vista, Atlatl Rock and Fire Canyon by an experienced guide.

 The Bellagio Fountains and Botanical Conservatory